8BitButter/studio/README.md

 The application uses environment variables for configuration, particularly for AI services.

 1.  **Create a `.env` file**
-    Copy the example environment file to create your own local configuration:
+    Copy the example environment file to create your own local configuration (if an `.env.example` is provided; otherwise, create an empty `.env` file):
     ```bash
+    # If .env.example exists:
-    cp .env.example .env
+    # cp .env.example .env
+    # Otherwise, create an empty .env file:
+    touch .env
     ```

 2.  **Configure Environment Variables**